jonas-maratita/terraform-beginner-bootcamp-2023/journal/week1.md

 In Terraform we can set two kinds of variables:
 - Environment Variables - set in bash terminal. e.g., AWS Credentials
-- Terraform Variables - normally set in tfvars file
+- Terraform Variables - normally set in .tfvars file

 Terraform Cloud variables can be set to sensitive so they are not shown in the UI